christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 These are just a few things that you can do with numbers and lists.
 For more information, you can, for example, search the web for "python lists".
 You will find lots of great information, such as [this article from _Google for Education_](https://developers.google.com/edu/python/lists).

 There are many other collection types in Python that do the same essential job as lists, but has more functionality.
-[Arrays](https://www.pythoncentral.io/the-difference-between-a-list-and-an-array/) are for example better for performing mathemtaical operations.
+[Arrays](https://www.pythoncentral.io/the-difference-between-a-list-and-an-array/) are for example better for performing mathematical operations.
 [Numpy Arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html) are even more powerful.
 They are part of the `numpy` package for scientific computing in Python.

 ## Writing code in a file